Table of Contents

 - Simple Diffusion: Movement of neutral solutes along the concentration gradient.

-- Osmosis: Movement of water from higher to lower concentration.
+- Osmosis: Movement of water from higher to lower concentration through a semipermeable membrane.

 - Active Transport: Requires energy (ATP), moves molecules against the concentration gradient (e.g., Na+/K+ pump).